Zebseb/travel-pal/README.md

 # travel-pal
- WPF Project for a travelling agency
+ WPF project for a travelling agency.